thewchan/uxf/py/README.md

 Using `uxf` as an executable (e.g., `python3 -m uxf ...`) provides a means of doing `.uxf` to `.uxf` conversions (e.g., compress or uncompress or to use the standard pretty print format).
-The executable can also be used for linting.
+The executable can also be used for linting and for replacing imports to ensure that UXF files are stand-alone.

-Installed alongside `uxf.py` is `uxfconvert.py` which might prove useful to see how to use `uxf`.
+Installed alongside `uxf.py` are `uxflint.py`, and `uxfconvert.py` which
+might prove useful to see how to use `uxf`.
 For example, `uxfconvert.py` can losslessly convert `.uxf` to `.json` or `.xml` and back.
 It can also do some simple conversions to and from `.csv`, to `.ini`, and to and from `.sqlite`, but these are really to illustrate use of the uxf APIs.
 And also see the UXF test files in the `../testdata` folder, the Python examples in the `eg` folder, and the Python tests in the `t` folder.

 If you just want to create a small standalone `.pyz`, you could simply copy `py/uxf.py` as `uxf.py` into your project folder and include it in your